 As a Junior Master Gardener (Jr MG) in Winchester, children are student gardeners during the class that normally runs from March through June.
-Then they’ll get to plant at our vegetable garden on N. Kent St and Sharp St. Jr MGs will garden and nurture the plants throughout the summer.
+Then they’ll get to plant at our vegetable garden.
+Jr MGs will garden and nurture the plants throughout the summer.
 All of the produce is picked and donated to the C-CAP program in Winchester.

 Interested in the program?
 Call Tammy Epperson at the VCE-Frederick Extension Office at 540-665-5699 or email at email@example.com.

 History of the Northern Shenandoah Valley Junior Master Gardener Home School Program

 The Jr MG program’s planning started in the fall of 2009.
 Northern Shenandoah Valley Master Gardeners and the Virginia Cooperative Extension 4-H Program wanted to teach children the basics of gardening and the value of giving back to the community.
 The goal was to do classroom training over the winter months and then get the students into the garden to plant and care for it through the summer.
 The students would learn during winter and then put their learning into practice during the growing season and give back by donating produce.

 The first classes began in early 2010.
 Children attended classes once a week and learned about gardening, ecology, water resources, pollution, herbs, nutrition, bugs, and jobs in the horticultural industry, plus many more topics.
 We tried to give them an overview of how gardening is important to everyday life and how it affects their community.

 We planted our first garden that spring, when use of an old lot in the middle of Winchester was donated.
 We had a volunteer come in and rototill, and the children sifted through the dirt and found pieces of pottery and items probably left over from an old livery stable or farm.
 The old lot hadn’t been used in many years, and the children worked hard to improve the soil.